EyecloudAi/openncc/Platform/Raspberry/ReadMe.md

 load firmware error! return
 ```

-At this time, you need to send the SN number to `liangjie.song@eyecloud.tech`, and we will generate a key file for you.
+At this time, you need to send the SN number to `info@eyecloud.tech`, and we will generate a key file for you.

 copy key file to `bin/fw` like this.